Komola Kheer

 Ingredients

-- Few strands of Saffron
+- 1-2 strands Saffron

-- Sugar 5 tablespoon or as required
+- 5 tbsp Sugar or as required

-- Oranges deseeded segmented and thin white outer skin removed 3
+- Oranges segmented and thin white outer skin removed 3 deseeded

 Advertisement